Putt & Putter: Gameplay

 Shots are taken by using the directional pad to line up the shot and pressing a button on the control pad to start the power gauge, pressing it again selects the desired power.
 The 18 holes are split down into three groups of six holes, the player must finish each set either in par or under-par to move on to the next set.

-Multiplayer

-A two-player mode is included and this takes the form of two balls in play simultaneously.
+A two-player mode takes the form of two balls in play simultaneously.
 Unlike in full scale golf it is possible for one ball to hit the other without a penalty being incurred.
 This adds a strategic element to the multiplayer game.

 Reception

-Defunctgames.com gave it a 40%, citing poor course design as a major flaw.

-Issue 34 of Games-X magazine (December 1991) rated the Game Gear version of the game as 3/5.
+Issue 34 of Games-X magazine (December 1991) gave the Game Gear version a 3 out of 5.

 In January 1992, Power Play magazine gave the game a score of 57/100.

 Sega Power magazine gave the game a score of 81/100 praising the gameplay especially the 2 player mode stating “Great fun for 2 players, this is one of those games that look awful, feels dated but has better gameplay then many other more hi-profile titles around at the mo.”